japinol7/the-codemaster/README.md

             log file
      -n, 	--nologdatetime
             Logs will not print a datetime.
+     -p, 	--persistdata
+            WIP Experimental feature: Persist and recover game data.
+            Automatically save the game state when the user exits the game.
+            Continue last game instead of starting a new game if the player chooses this option from the main menu.
      -u, 	--nodisplayscaled
             Deactivate the scaling of the game screen.
             Resolution depends on desktop size and scale graphics.